mukkino/Find-WebLinks/README.md

 matched-links.txt.progress     Resume progress file
 ```

-You can open `.txt` files with a text editor and `.csv` files with Excel or similar tools.
+You can open `.txt` files with any text editor.
+You can open `.csv` files with Excel, LibreOffice, Numbers, or similar tools.

 ---